 To achieve the same look as my mantel this holiday season, you’ll need:

 - 4 Norfolk Pine garlands (but any type of garland works)

 - 3M Wire Toggle Hooks or Medium Sized Command Hooks

-- Green Floral Wire
+- Green Floral Wire or zip ties

 - Ribbon of your choice (I used this gold velvet ribbon in the 1 inch size)